- “Jesus said:

-When I read this verse of sacred Scripture last night two things came to mind.
-The first was Psalm 95:7-8 which we rephrase in the Responsorial Psalm of the Church to say, “If today you hear His voice, harden not your heart.”
-The second thing that came to mind was the day that I did hear my Shepherd’s voice, and how it changed my life forever.
+Two things often come to mind whenever I read this verse of Scripture.
+The first is Psalm 95:7-8 which the liturgists of the Church have rephrased in the Responsorial Psalm to say, “If today you hear His voice, harden not your heart.”
+The second thing that comes to mind is the day that I actually did hear my Shepherd’s voice, and how it changed my life forever.
 I’ve shared the story of my definitive encounter with Jesus and what He said to me on a couple of Catholic television and radio shows that I have been invited on, and a portion of the story is my blog article Losing, and Finding it All, but this full story comes from Chapter Three of my book Cooperating with God: Life with the Cross.
 This is a partial excerpt from the section subtitled ‘The Way of Repentance’:

 “I woke up on the morning of October 31, 2003 as the same agnostic/deist that I had been for most of my adult life, but by the end of that day I would actually end up praying to the God who I was unsure even existed.

 “Although I had committed awful offenses against God and neighbor, there was one sin, more than all of the others that I had fallen into the addiction of doing, which continually bothered my deformed conscience.
 Over the course of my employment as a senior accountant at a public university, I had developed a three-year addiction to embezzling money from my employer.
 It is true that I had tried everything on my own to stop stealing their money.
 Even earlier in 2003 I had gone on a book tour out of the country, hoping that the hiatus from my job would break my addiction to theft and, also, from a certain woman who I had fallen in an adulterous relationship with.
 After being gone for a little over four weeks, I was back home for less than three weeks before I was back to doing all my old tricks again.